Terms & Conditions

 Booking and Payment

 1) To confirm your booking you are required to pay a non-refundable deposit of 25% of the trip price.
 Your balance must be paid by the due date shown on your invoice or in correspondence and failure to do so may result in the cost being increased or ultimately cancellation.
-Once we receive your deposit and having accepted your booking form, the contract between us will become binding and we will send you an invoice for the balance and advise you of the date for payment of the same.
+Once we receive your deposit, the contract between us will become binding and covers everyone you are booking on behalf of.
+After this, we will send you an invoice for the balance and advise you of the date for payment of the same.
 Brochure and website prices are quoted in UK Sterling.
 However payment will also be accepted in US Dollars and Euros by bank transfer (charges may apply).
 Payment will be accepted by:-

-- Maestro, Visa Electron, Visa Debit and Solo debit cards or Visa/Mastercard/American Express credit cards (a surcharge of 2.0% will be levied for payments by credit card and non-UK debit cards).
+- Maestro, Visa Electron, Visa Debit and Solo debit cards or Visa/Mastercard/American Express credit cards.

 - Bank Transfer (details available from our office).